 Usually at least one spouse, if not both, recognize that the marriage is no longer working well in advance of filing for divorce.
 However, uncertainty about managing the finances of living separately, or shared parenting responsibilities, delays the couple’s separation.
 Consulting a lawyer specialized in divorce and child custody matters early can assist the couple in moving forward while addressing these concerns responsibly by negotiating an interim Separation Agreement until the divorce is final.
-Among the grounds for seeking divorce in Maryland and the District of Columbia.

 In both Maryland and the District of Columbia, either spouse may sue for divorce after the parties have lived separately for 12 months without marital relations (or by mutual consent after six-months’ separation in the District of Columbia).
 The separation eliminates the need to prove any of the statutory ‘fault grounds’ (see below), although proof any of these grounds may be a factor in reducing or denying a spouse’s claim for alimony or an award of marital property.

 In Maryland, statutory grounds for an absolute (final) divorce include adultery, desertion, excessively cruel or vicious treatment of the spouse or a minor child, indefinite insanity, or incarceration for a crime for at least 3 years.
 However, even where these issues arise in a marriage, the basis for the vast majority of divorces in Maryland is “irreconcilable differences” demonstrated by the spouses living separately for 12 months without interruption before filing for divorce.
 By comparison, the District of Columbia does not recognize these ‘fault grounds’; the only recognized grounds for divorce are uncontested.